Photo courtesy of http://liberato.org Ricardo Liberato

 The method is fast enough and expandable enough that most or all of the available workforce could be applied to loading and unloading stone when river levels are conducive to shipping, accumulating large stores of stone at the base to be raised up the pile when shipping is slack and workers are available for lifting.

 When blocks again arrive in plenty, the engineers would direct replacement of the stones that were moved up first, in order to get the existing pile back to being flat on top, because that shape maximizes the amount of work that can be done when the supply of new blocks is choked off again.
-A variation of this system would work even with the alternate system of perpendicular ramps being used.
+A simple variations of this system would work even with the alternate system of perpendicular ramps being used.

 We don’t really have enough information on the relative cost of quarrying and moving the stone to the site to estimate exactly how they would have allocated resources.
 The critical thing is that the lifting could be made so fast that for much of the time, the bottleneck was almost certainly in getting the stone quarried and delivered to the site, not the problem of lifting the stone.